minzzelo/cs2101ug/docs/UserGuide.md

 ### Clear all flashcards : `clear`

-Clears all flashcard data from the program.
+Want to delete all flashcards at one go?
+Clear command clears all flashcard data from the program.

 Format: `clear`

+**Steps for clearing all flashcards**:

+**Step 1**: Type `clear` into the command box and press Enter

+**Step 2**: The result display will display a message telling you that all flashcards have been cleared

+**Step 3**: The list view will update to show an empty flashcard list

 ### Delete a flashcard  : `delete`